ellipsis-ai/ellipsis-ai.github.io/developers/actions/index.md

 ## Components of the action

-There are four elements that define how an action works:
+There are four components that define how an action works:

 1. [Triggers](./triggers.md)